 Depending on your pet’s breed and fur type, you may need to brush daily or weekly; your vet will be happy to advise you on what’s best for your pet.
 They’ll also let you know the best brushes and combs to suit your pet’s coat.

 Take a look at our pet grooming advice:

-3. Plan their parasite treatment
+3. Plan your pet's parasite treatment

 As well as organising repeat prescriptions for suitable pet parasite treatments, set out regular ‘deep cleaning days’ a few times a year to fully clean your soft furnishings to remove eggs and larvae that may be lurking within.
-Your local practice will also be able to post flea and worming treatments to you or you can arrange contactless collection from the practice – read more here.
+Your local practice may also be able to post flea and worming treatments to you or you can arrange collection from the practice – read more here.

-4. Look at their diet
+4. Look at your pet's diet

 After the indulgence of December, most people are trying to eat a bit healthier in the New Year.
 It’s worth thinking about whether your pet has also had a few extra treats.
 Consistently over-treating your pet will have an impact on their weight – it might creep on gradually and it can be very difficult to shift.

 It’s a good idea to weigh out the recommended daily amount of food for your pet’s age and breed to avoid overfeeding.
 You should then split this out across your pet’s regular feeding times, as individual treats, or in treat toys.
 Even if this isn’t something you do all the time, it’s a good exercise to do every now and then to make sure portion control doesn’t get out of control, which is easily done.

 Many pets are fed on-demand or fed with other pets; it’s harder to control how much is eaten this way.
 You should try and observe what’s going on in a multiple pet situation; even if it’s only to make sure that one greedy pet isn’t scoffing all the food.